 Roles and Responsibilities

-- Members: Nine (9) trustees, selected by the Caucus, are appointed by the Mayor, subject to approval by the City Council.
-This board is composed of City of Lake Forest residents.
+Nine (9) trustees nominated by the Caucus are appointed by the Mayor, subject to approval by the City Council.
+Trustees serve a two-year term up to a maximum of 3 terms.

-- Prepare a job description for, hire, and provide regular periodic evaluations of the Library Director.
+- Prepare a job description for, hires, and provides regular periodic evaluations of the Library Director.

 - Become familiar with what constitutes good library service by reading, attending library meetings, and visiting other libraries.